 You can switch this checking off on the CRM server by changing the IPAddressChecking flag in the registry to 'N'

 Turn this off however and it potentially reduces the protection against 'spoofing' of a session.
 If someone has the same session ID but there is no IP check then another machine to by pass a security check.

-Sage CRM 2018 R1 added another option "Use browser session security".
+Sage CRM has another option "Use browser session security".

 You can find this in